 Champaign County Regional Planning Commission (CCRPC):

-They are an intergovernmental organization that works toward encouraging and expanding programs in regional planning, transportation, and environmentalism.
+CCRPC is an intergovernmental organization that works toward encouraging and expanding programs in regional planning, transportation, and environmentalism.
 They work county-wide, and have multiple committees (including CUUATS) and offer online access to many planning documents across the county.
 As a county-wide organization that works in favor of cohesion planning goals, this document is interested in coordinated goals and ideas.

 Champaign Urbana Urbanized Area Transportation Study (CUUATS):